RodgersRepo/Powershell_CUCM_SQL_Query_GUI_Script/README.md

-# Powershell CUCM SQL Query GUI script
+# Powershell CUCM SQL Query/Update GUI script

-This PowerShell script will send a SQL query to CUCM over HTTPS.
+This PowerShell script will send a SQL query or an update to CUCM over HTTPS.
 It uses the AXLAPI wsdl that you must first download from your version of CUCM.
 See [Installation](#Installation) section of this README.
+Toggle the slider to change from a query to an update.
+You will recieve a pop up warning when selecting 'update'.

 You will need to alter the script variable `$global:cucmUrl` to equal the IP address or FQDN of your CUCM server.
 If your enterprise has a functioning PKI you will probably want to use the FQDN.
 You may also want to remove the `trust_all_policy` include line from the script.
 You only need this if you are using self signed certificates.